We’d like to welcome you to your very first Escapade! Congratulations on your decision to take your RVing experience to the next level.

 Seminars & Discussion Panels:

-With at least 4 seminars taking place at the same time and discussion panels being presented throughout Escapade you’ll have a lot of information to absorb.
+With more than 60 seminars and discussion panels being presented throughout Escapade you’ll have a lot of information to absorb.
 All seminars last exactly an hour and begin and end on time.
 Seminar rooms are climate controlled.
 It’s important to wear comfortable clothing and consider bringing a bottle of water along.
 Some presenters will provide hand-out’s and some won’t.
 It’s a good idea to have a pen and pad along for keeping notes.
 Since it’ll be impossible to attend every seminar, partners sometimes choose to “get more bang for their buck” by going separate directions and attending different ones and then discuss what they learned later.

 What is The ROW?